 One of the best ways to make a small backpack or suitcase work is to use packing cubes.
 You will be amazed at how much more you can fit if you pack your clothes into these cubes.

-We use eBags Ultralight Packing Cubes.
+We use eBags Hyper-Lite Packing Cubes.
 They come in a variety of sizes and colors, so you can get whatever size best fits your backpack, suitcase, or whatever you are packing in.
 They also sell multi-packs if you want or need a variety of sizes.

 Women’s Convertible Pants

 Convertible pants (which convert to shorts) may not be the most stylish, but they sure are convenient!
 One of my favorite styles is the prAna Sage Convertible Pants.
 They are fairly lightweight and roll up nice and tight for packing.
 The legs are easy to zip on and off or roll up to capri length.
-The shorts are little longer than I generally like, but when visiting churches or museums, I usually find that is better.
+The shorts are a little longer than I generally like, but when visiting churches or museums, I usually find that is better.